awalterschulze/goderive/Readme.md

 Distinguishing between which function (Equal, Compare, ...) should be derived is done using a customizable prefix, see command line flags.

-## Example: Equal
+## Equal

+The `derivEqual` function is a faster alternative to `reflect.DeepEqual`.

+### Example

-In the followign code the `deriveEqual` function will be spotted as a function that was not implemented (or was previously derived) and has a prefix `deriveEqual`.
+In the following code the `deriveEqual` function will be spotted as a function that was not implemented (or was previously derived) and has a prefix `deriveEqual`.

 ```go
 package main